 Cost leadership strategy was most frequently reported by medium-sized enterprises (66.7 %) of the average age of twenty years from the retail (66.7 %).
 Mostly they are non-family enterprises (66.7 %) with purely Czech owners (100 %).
 Companies with cost leadership strategy have declared entrepreneurial activities on international markets (100 %).
 Cost focus strategy was most frequently reported by micro enterprises (48.6 %) up to 28 years of age from the field of services (42.9 %).
 Mostly they are non-family enterprises (51.4 %) with Czech owners (88.6 %).
 Companies with a cost focus strategy usually do not implement international activities (74.3 %).
 Differentiation strategy was most frequently reported by small (47.4 %) enterprises up to 25 years of age from the area of services (68.4 %).
 Mostly they are non-family enterprises (57.9 %) with Czech owners (68.4 %).
 Companies with the strategy usually do not implement international activities (57.9 %).
 Mostly, small enterprises (38.8 %) up to 28 years of age from services (59.4 %) used a differentiation focus strategy.
-Mostly they are non-family enterprises (64.8 %) with Czech owners (84.8 %).
-Companies with the strategy usually do not implement international activities (62.4 %).
+Mostly they are non-family enterprises (59.4 %) used a differentiation focus strategy usually do not implement international activities (57.9 %).
+Companies with the strategy usually do not implement international activities (57.9 %).
+Mostly, small enterprises (38.8 %) up to 28 years of age from services (59.4 %) used a differentiation focus strategy usually do not implement international activities (57.9 %).
+Companies with the strategy usually do not implement (84.8 %).
+Companies with the strategy usually do not implement (62.4 %).